 Funds for the travel awards administered by the FGSR (Mary Louse Imrie Graduate Student Award and the J. Gordin Kaplan Graduate Student Award) are provided by two endowments.
 Increases in graduate student enrollment coupled with limited available funds have made it necessary to revise the allocation and eligibility for these travel awards.
 For more information about these awards, please go to the FGSR website.

 GSA Professional Development Awards

 The Academic Employment of Graduate Student (AEGS) fund is a benefit to all graduate students, provided by the Graduate Students' Association (GSA).
 The Professional Development Award provided from the AEGS fund allows for graduate students to participate in professional development activities such as conferences, research trips, and not-for-credit courses.
-To learn more about this award, please go to the GSA website.
+To learn more about this award, please go the the GSA website.